teamdatatonic/highbury-school-volunteering-project/guide_sheet.md

 - Use your imagination!
 Get creative when thinking about what this type of technology could do in the future.
 There is no right or wrong answer for Task 5!

 # Webots
-- Webots is a robot simulation software package
+- Webots is a robot simulation software package, which allows you to create 3D virtual worlds.
+It is used in a number of industries such as the automotive industry, aeronautics, the vacuum cleaner industry and the toy industry
-- You can use different coding langauges in Webots, to build your world and Robots.
+- You can use different coding langauges in Webots, to build your Worlds and Robots.
 We will be using Python, which is one of major coding languages used for programming!

 # Guide
 - Work through tasks 1 to 4 by following the steps in the ReadMe file.